National Construction & Demolition Waste

 RMIT University

 Prof. Tayyab Maqsood has been involved in research related to C&D waste management for over 10 years.
-His research explores the issues of C&D waste management from a regulatory perspective as well as a technical, economic, and financial perspective.
+His research explores the issues of C&D waste from a regulatory perspective as well as a technical, economic, and financial perspective.
 He is leading the C&D waste management research group at RMIT and is the founder of Australia's first National Construction and Demolition Waste Research and Industry Portal.
-He is a strong proponent of the Circular economy or cradle to cradle approach.
-He is also Associate Dean at RMIT.
+He is a strong proponent of the Circular economy or cradle-to-cradle approach.
+He is also an Associate Dean at RMIT.

 Dr Salman Shooshtarian